Education in South Carolina: History

 Early education in South Carolina was centered in the home, reflecting the English roots of colonial society.
 Literacy was low.
 Wealthy families typically hired tutors or sent their sons to private schools in Charleston.
 Education for crafts was provided through apprenticeships.
 Professional physicians and lawyers were trained through working as assistants in the offices of established practitioners.
 Seminaries were set up for ministers, such as the 1826 Baptist school Furman Academy and Theological Institution (now Furman University).
 Numerous military academies provided a high-school level education, with The Citadel in Columbia offering a college degree.
 In the colonial era the missionary society of the Church of England sponsored schools attached to their local parishes.
 They also taught slaves and established the Charleston Negro School in 1742.

+In the 19th century, South Carolina (like other Southern States) had a growing interest in female education.
+The South Carolina Female Collegiate Institute was located near Columbia and was particularly early (1828) in providing college-level instruction of young women.

 Education for freedmen: In 1861–1865 As federal troops occupied the state slavery was abolished and the US Army agency the Freedmen's Bureau set up programs to educate the freed slaves.
 Teachers were recruited by Northern philanthropic and missionary societies.
 The two most famous schools are the Penn School on St. Helena Island and the Avery Institute in Charleston.
 Enthusiasm among freedmen for education was high.
 Southern whites tolerated schools for Blacks but strongly opposed Yankee teachers.
 During the Reconstruction era, the Freedmen's Bureau, northern philanthropic and missionary associations, and African American activists established private schools for black youth.
 Blacks welcomed their newly acquired freedom and citizenship as an avenue to obtain formal schooling and literacy.
 By 1900, literacy rates rose to 50% from an estimated 5–10% before 1865.